finopsfoundation/tac/README.md

 * up to three seats for Premier Members of the Directed Fund, with each Premier Member having the right to appoint a representative to the TAC until such point in time as there are more than three Premier Members of the Directed Fund, after which the Premier Members will nominate and elect among themselves three members of the TAC;
 * three individuals that are FinOps Practitioners, as defined in the funding charter of the Directed Fund, selected or elected via a method to be determined by the Governing Board.
 * the remaining number of seats to be filled in a manner as determined by the TAC.

+## TAC Emeritus Members
+We would like to acknowledge and thank our founding charter TAC members and their huge contributions to our community.

+* Jason Fuller, Head of Cloud Management & Operations at HERE Technologies
+* Mike Fuller, Principal Systems Engineer for FinOps at Atlassian
+* Ally Anderson, Business Operations Manager at Neustar
+* Alex Landis, Finance Manager/Business Partner – Platform Engineering at Autodesk
+* Joseph Daly, Director Cloud Optimization Services at Nationwide
+* Anders Hagman, Senior Manager, Technology Procurement at Spotify
+* Sascha Curth, Head of Global Cloud Strategy at OLX/Naspers
+* Jen Erickson, Senior Technology Project Manager at Bill.com
+* Jordi Espasa Clofent, Technology Platform Business Partner at Letgo
+* Jason Gorringe, Cloud and Virtual Services at Australia Post
+* Leon Jiang, Cloud Engineer at National Australia Bank
+* David Andrews, Senior IT Manager at Just Eat
+* John Merritt, Sr. Director Enterprise Technology & Operations at Thermo Fisher Scientific
+* Ashley Hromatko, FinOps Manager/Operations Management at Pearson PLC
+* Youssef Ibrahim, Lead Analyst Cloud Governance at Nike
+* Adriaan Bloem, Head of Digital Infrastructure at MBC
+* Michele Alessandrini, Head of Cloud Adoption and Governance at Yoox Net-A-Porter Group *

 ## Election schedule